HTTP sessions & security

 Because the new active appliance does not know previous session history, after failover, for existing sessions, FortiWeb cannot enforce actions that are based on:

 New sessions will be formed with the current main appliance.

 For details about what data and settings are synchronized by HA, see HA heartbeat and HA heartbeat & active node election.

 Example: Magento & FortiWeb sessions during failover

 A client might connect through a FortiWeb HA pair to an e-commerce site.
 The site runs Magento, which sets cookies in a server pool.
 To prevent session stealing and other session-based attacks, Magento can track its own cookies and validate session information in

 $_SESSION using server-side memory.

-In the FortiWeb HA pair that protects the server pool, you have enabled Session Management so that the active appliance (FortiWeb A) also adds its own cookie to the HTTP response from Magento.
+In the FortiWeb HA pair that protects the server pool, you have enabled Configuring a protection profile for inline topologies so that the active appliance (FortiWeb A) also adds its own cookie to the HTTP response from Magento.
 The HTTP response therefore contains 2 cookies:

 - Magento’s session cookie

 The next request from the client echoes both cookies.
 It is for an authorized URL, so FortiWeb A permits the website to respond.